TopDogDevs/Jupiter-Volume-Bot-V3/README.md

 <h1  align="center">JupiterBOT V3 is a JupiterSwap Trading Bot 🚀 High Volume and Cheap Fees.</h1>

-<h2>It works for Solana Tokens.
-The same as Raydium volume Bots, just cheaper and faster!</h2>

-[JupiterBOT V3](https://medium.com/@zengo.q7/jupiter-volume-bot-jupiterbot-v3-82aed488c65e) a trading bot designed to buy and sell your token on Jupiter Swap (https://jup.ag/).
+[JupiterBOT V3](https://medium.com/@zengo.q7/jupiter-volume-bot-jupiterbot-v3-82aed488c65e) a trading bot to buy and sell your Solana token on Jupiter Swap (https://jup.ag/) (Same as Raydium).
 This tool generate volume, change market perception to make you profits on the Solana blockchain.

 ### It works for any Solana Token!
 The same as Raydium volume Bots, just cheaper and faster!
 All transactions are visible on Raydium!